 As a Health Promoting School, we strive to encourage children to make healthy choices.
 We ask that children bring a healthy snack and drink to school for playtime, such as fruit, and that sweets and crisps be given as an occasional treat.

-Children may purchase milk to have every day in school.
-This costs 50p a week and money is paid in class every Monday.
+Children may have milk every day in school.
+This costs 50p a week and can be paid using the online payment system (IPay).

 Healthy snacks are provided each day for our nursery children.
 Children are supported to develop their independent skills by helping to prepare, select and tidy at snack time.
 Details of snacks provided are listed on the nursery information board, including details of possible allergens.
 Nursery children are entitled to free milk.